Google Gemini vs ChatGPT: Which Free AI Chatbot Wins in 2026?

 7. Privacy

-ChatGPT's free tier uses your conversations for training by default unless you opt out in settings.
+ChatGPT's free tier uses your conversations for training by default unless you go into settings and turn it off.

-Gemini's policies depend on where you access it — through Google AI Studio, some interactions are reviewed by humans for quality.
-Third-party Gemini apps (like Smillee AI) handle data per their own policies.
+Gemini depends on how you reach it.
+Through Google AI Studio, some interactions get reviewed by humans for quality.
+Third-party Gemini apps (Smillee AI included) handle data under their own policies, which means you actually have to read them.

 8. Signup friction

-Winner: Gemini, by a mile, if signup friction matters to you.
+Winner: Gemini, by a mile, if friction is the thing you care about.

 Side-by-side summary